Casio CDP 130 review : CDP 130 is one of the highly recommended pianos when it comes to budget cheap pianos.

 From my personal experience, I can say that the keys are heavier which makes it a great practice piano.
-It results in little gentle scaling.
+It results in little gentle scaling too.

-It’s not as heavy on one side and light at the other side, overall I can say that the keys are quite heavy which makes it perfect for the piano for those who want to play acoustic, tournaments or competitions.
+The weight of the hammer action keys are good but not totally accurate.
+Overall I can say that the keys are quite heavy which makes it perfect for the piano players for those who want to play acoustic, tournaments or competitions.

 Let’s talk about the audio quality, I can say that the sound is somewhat acceptable.
-It does not sound like any one of those grand pianos but it still does not sound like one of those $50 keyboards.
+It does not sound like any one of those grand pianos but it still does not sound like one of those $100 keyboards either.

 Another notable thing “the key noise” the hammer noise which is produced when you press the keys is a bit loud but it still depends on your action like how far is the keys from your body, how much force you are applying when pressing it and the speed also.

 It is not too much and will not bother you or people around you but for a detailed review for benefit of my readers, I leave no stone unturned.